All planning checklists

 Delegate tasks for the day of arrival.

-If staying in a rental property in Ancoats, one person can handle key collection while others start setting up decorations.
+For Ancoats rentals, one person can handle off-site key collection while others set up decorations.

 Easy·High impact